andih82/jku-ws24-cloud-computing-project/README.md

 - The versioning of the Docker images is done using the Git tag, which is automatically created when a new version is pushed to the repository.
 - A rollback strategy should be implemented in case the deployment fails.
 - Relase tasks could be added to the pipeline to notify users of new deployments.

+## Lessons Learned
+- Kubernetes is a powerful tool for deploying and managing containerized applications.
+- CI/CD pipelines automate the deployment process and ensure consistency across environments.
+  - Difficulties in setting up the pipeline, especially with the GKE cluster and permissions.
+  - Deiciding on the right deployment strategy for the application, is not so easy.
+- Authentication and authorization are important aspects of securing the deployment and can be tricky to configure.
+- Plattform engeneering is a complex field that requires knowledge in many areas, such as networking, security, and continuous integration and deploment strategies.